Facebook Hacks Every Startup Should Know

 In conclusion, your Facebook page is not a platform for you to sell your products.
 Your Facebook page is a community.
 It's a place to build trust and loyalty.
 It shines a direct spotlight on your company and your brand.

-So, as we mentioned, there's a definite place for promoting content in the world of Facebook, but there's also a substantive need to focus on solving your audience's problems and giving them what they want rather than always focusing on making a profit.
-Follow the 80/20 rule: that is, 80% of your content should solve problems and provide information, while 20% is for promoting your widget.
+So, as we mentioned, there's a definite place for promoting content in the world of Facebook.
+Still, there's also a substantive need to focus on solving your audience's problems and giving them what they want rather than always focusing on making a profit.
+Follow the 80/20 rule: 80% of your content should solve problems and provide information, while 20% is for promoting your widget.

 Facebook is a place to make your company useful, memorable, relatable, and valuable to your following.
 Put your best foot forward by showing your personality and helping customers where they need it, and you'll be well on your way to mastering marketing on Facebook.